Abraham Lincoln’s Favorite Doctor

 —President Abraham Lincoln

-He also had a distinguished medical career and was an early adopter of plastic surgery.
-Newell was still taking care of patients when is died in August 1901 in Allentown, NJ.
+Newell also had a distinguished medical career and was an early adopter of plastic surgery.
+He was still taking care of patients when is died in August 1901 in Allentown, NJ.

-In 1865, the year Lincoln was assassinated, Newell was appointed the White House physician.
-During that time he was credited with treating and saving the life of the president’s son, Tad Lincoln, who had Typhoid Fever.
+In 1864, the year Lincoln was re-elected president, Newell was named a White House attending physician.
+During that time he was credited with treating and saving the life of the president’s son, Thomas “Tad” Lincoln, who had Typhoid Fever.

-Mary Lincoln was particularly fond of the good doctor (“a most estimable gentleman,” she called him).
-In my readings, I saw several of the First Lady’s letters to Newell, asking him to join the Lincolns for dinners and other various events.
+Mary Lincoln was particularly fond of the good doctor (“a most estimable gentleman” and “our particular friend,” said called him).
+In my readings, I saw several of the First Lady’s letters to Newell, asking him to join the family for dinners and other various events.
 It was for good reason that she liked having Newell around.
-Mrs. Lincoln had already lost 2 other young sons, Edward (in 1850 at age 4) and Willie (in 1862 at age 12), to illness.
+The Lincolns had already lost two other young sons, Edward (in 1850 at age 4) and Willie (in 1862 at age 12), to illness.
 Tad wouldn’t live much longer either, dying in 1871 at age 18.

 Lincoln also named Newell the superintendent of the U.S. Life-Saving Association, NJ District in 1865.
-He had represented the Jersey Shore area (including the Monmouth Beach area) from Sandy Hook to Little Egg Harbor as a US representative.
-When a young doctor, he had watched helplessly from the beach as a ship was wrecked and all passengers perished in a storm.
+He had represented the Jersey Shore area (including the Monmouth Beach area) from Sandy Hook to Little Egg Harbor as a U.S. representative.
+When a young doctor, he had watched helplessly from the beach as a ship was wrecked (the Perasto) and all passengers perished in an August 1839 storm.

 Newell, like Lincoln, was a member of the Whig Party when he entered politics and later joined the Republican Party.
 During his political career, the doctor was an advocate for low taxes, balanced budgets, and improvements to the school system.